keg51051/Instagram/README.md

 # Instagram
 Instagram Clone with social media features that perfectly work.
-Signup, Login, Upload photos, Leave comments, and check your profile and photos.
+Signup, Login, Upload photos, Leave comments, and check your profile and photos with friends.